 Whether you visit St John’s Antigua on a cruise ship or if you’re staying in other places on the island of Antigua, it’s worth stopping by this capital city to explore a little.
 There are several things to do in St John’s Antigua which make it worthy of your attention – you can explore the history of the island nation in the Antigua and Barbuda museum, see the fading glory of the famous cricket ground and even see some of Antigua and the West Indies Cricket team!
 We cover where to eat local, see the local markets – we’ll explain what to buy and the local hot sauce that you can’t miss.
 Come on over and explore Antigua’s capital city of St John’s.

-Visit the Old Recreation Ground Cricket Ground – the Old Rec
+How to Visit the Old Rec Cricket Ground – the Old Recreation

 The beloved old cricket stadium of the Recreation Ground is still standing, although it’s in a state of decaying glory.
 We entered from the entrance on Factory Road, as the gates were open.
 The square was now a muddy puddle and there is football played here, but the location is just incredible.